Projects for 2013

 So, tl; dr, now I have an easy method to create character sprites, and this is gonna speed up my development of future projects A LOT.
 And that’s it.

-moinholabirinto-deactivated2013 asked: Hey there!
+moinholabirinto-deactivated2013 said: Hey there!
 I've just seen your work and decided to ask if you know Newgrounds community.
 People there have similar goals - independence and a space to develop their ideas.
 This is by no means an automated thing - it's just that I've been a member of newgrounds for some time now and I've seen a lot of nice colabs and artwork come by because of the community.
 Feel free to drop by newgrounds If you wish to find me there, my nickname is Blackhorseman.
 Cya.

 Thanks for the suggestion, I’ll check it out!

 Stray Cat Strut

 Ophis’ first web game, Stray Cat Strut, is now available at Kongregate, check it out!

 Ophis Games Arcade

 After a not exactly enthusiastic reception of my first game, Evil Communists From Outer Space, I decided to move on to web game development, for a variety of resons which I’ll not explain right now.

 The thing is: I’m experimenting with AS3/Flex game development, and I’m pretty close to finishing my first “serious” project on this platform, a little Canabalt/Robot Unicorn Attack clone called Stray Cat Strut.
 To test it, I’ve put up a beautiful, elegantly designed pseudo-website called Ophis Games Arcade.